Attendance / Medical

 Please call the school office at 425-844-4750 and leave a message or email email@example.com and notify your students' teacher.
 PLEASE INCLUDE YOUR STUDENT'S FIRST NAME, LAST NAME AND TEACHER'S NAME and state the SPECIFIC reason for the absence.
 If your student is ill, please give specific details as the state requires us to report illness symptoms.
 In accordance with RSD Procedure P3005-5, the following are valid excuses for absences and tardiness:

 Participation in school-approved activity.
 To be excused, this absence must be authorized by a staff member and the affected teacher must be notified prior to the absence unless it is clearly impossible to do so.
 Please submit a "Planned Absence" form.

 Absence due to illness, health condition, family emergency.
-The parent is expected to notify the school office via phone, fax, or email, or send a note of explanation with the student within ten (10) working days upon his/her return to school
+The parent is expected to notify the school office and student's teacher via phone or email.

 Absence for parental approved activities, including religious purposes.
 This category of absence, which must be submitted in writing prior to the absence, shall be counted as excused for purposes agreed upon by the parent.
 An absence may not be approved if it causes a serious adverse effect on the student's educational progress.
 Please submit a "Planned Absence" form.
 Planned Absence forms are available in the school office or on the Cherry Valley website and must be approved by the principal BEFORE your child's absence.

 Absence resulting from disciplinary actions - or short-term suspension will be noted and are excused.

 If you do not report your student's absence to the Cherry Valley office, we will consider the absence unexcused.
 We do make "safe arrival" calls when we have absent students who have not been reported, but this is usually done by parent volunteers.
 If volunteers are not available, this can be a tremendous amount of personnel time, so we ask that parents take responsibility for making one call for each absence to save us from making multiple calls each morning.
-Always call the school office, even if you have spoken to your student's teacher each day that the student is absent.
+Always call or email the school office, even if you have spoken to your student's teacher each day that the student is absent.

 What do I do if I have to pick my student up early from school?

-To ensure that a child is taken from school only by an authorized person, a note from home must be presented to his/her teacher or a phone call made to the office before the child is released.
-All notes then go to the office.
+To ensure that a child is taken from school only by an authorized person, an email or phone call must be presented to his/her teacher and to the office before the child is released.
 When the parent/guardian arrives to pick up their child they will sign them out in the office and the office staff will call them down to the office.
 No one is to leave the school grounds without permission.
-Students are not allowed to leave the school grounds while waiting for their bus.

 When to keep your student home, or when your student might be sent home.